-The last example we will consider in examining the shaping of the “Israeli” sites of memory that exclude the memory of Jews from Arab countries is perhaps the easiest and clearest.
+The last example that will be considered in examining the shaping of the “Israeli” sites of memory that exclude the memory of Jews from Arab countries is perhaps the clearest.
 While the first two examples are overshadowed by investigations, government assessments, and so on, the examples to follow are so clear and unconscionable that even discussing them seems banal.
 However, amazingly, in the State of Israel there are still disagreements about what is entirely clear.
 It appears that such is the power of socialization and the years-long shaping of collective memory by the sites of memory from which the Jews of Arab countries are absent.
-The following analysis will center on two works: the monumental photograph “Nine Out of Four Hundred” by Meir (“Miro”) Gal and the seminal book by Ella Shohat, Forbidden Reminiscences, subtitled in Hebrew “Toward Multicultural Thinking.”
+The following analysis will center on two works: the monumental photograph “Nine Out of Four Hundred: The West and the Rest” by Meir (“Miro”) Gal and the seminal book by Ella Shohat, Forbidden Reminiscences, subtitled in Hebrew “Toward Multicultural Thinking.”
 On the surface, these are two very different works: one a photograph accompanied by a brief text by the photographer, the other a collection of profound philosophical articles about identity, society, and exclusion.
 Nonetheless, it is marvelous to see how similar and complementary the two are.

 First: Meir, Miro, Gal.
-In the photograph, the artist is shown holding in his hand a sheaf of nine pages of an Israeli high school history textbook.
-Those are the only nine of the book’s four hundred pages that deal with the Jews from Arab countries.
-With this photo, Gal arrives early at the insight of the erasure of the history of Jewish from Arab lands from young people’s textbooks by the Israeli establishment over roughly two decades.
+In this photograph, the artist is shown holding in his hand a sheaf of nine pages of an Israeli high school history textbook.
+Those are the only nine of the book’s four hundred pages that deal with the history of Jews from Arab and Muslim countries.
+With this photo, Gal arrives early at the insight of the erasure of the history of Jewish from Arab and Muslim states from young people’s textbooks by the Israeli establishment over roughly two decades.
 He writes, in English, in the year 1997 from New York in the United States, where he lives and works:

 The book shown in the photograph is the official textbook of the history of the Jewish people in recent generations that was used by high school students (including myself) in the 1970’s.
 The nine pages I’m holding are the only pages in the book that discuss non-European Jewish history.
 Hence the title: “Nine Out of Four Hundred (The West and the Rest).”
 My intention is to put an end to the speculative character of the argument whether or not Mizrahim have been discriminated in Israel.
 Today the Ministry of Education continues to erase the history of its non-European Jews despite the fact that they comprise more than half of the Israeli population.
 This is only one example of how the State of Israel continues to minoritize its non-European majority.